jakubrohleder/angular-jsonapi/README.md

 ### Properties

 * **new** - marks if the object is new (has just been initialized)
-* **stable** - marks if the object is surely present on the server (at least one synchronization has been succesfuly resolved during this session)
+* **stable** - marks if the object is surely present on the server (at least one synchronization has been successfully resolved during this session)
-* **synchronized** - marks if the object is synchrinized with server (at least one `get`, `add` or `update` synchronization has been succesfuly resolved during this session)
+* **synchronized** - marks if the object is synchronized with server (at least one `get`, `add` or `update` synchronization has been successfully resolved during this session)
 * **pristine** - marks if the resource has just been requested and is not present in the memory, nor localstore
 * **removed** - marks if the object has been removed.
-Removed object are also (after succesful synchronization) cleared from collections, but you can use this just in case.
+Removed object are also (after successful synchronization) cleared from collections, but you can use this just in case.
 * **loading** - marks if the object has some loading synchronizations ongoing
 * **saving** - marks if the object has some saving synchronizations ongoing
 * **updatedAt** -timestamp of last synchronization that updated the object